scalajp/2019.scalamatsuri.org/_candidates_en/ToyoshimaMasaki_2.md

 ---
 Many are working on ways to exchange ideas and technical information among Scala engineers at work.

 In this session, I would like to introduce one of the experiments we've been trying called "Scala Lunch", literally getting together at lunch time.
-Beyond status report of the projects, we often discuss other topics such as awesome coding techniques we discovered in open source code, which I would like to share with you too.
+Beyond status reports of the projects, we often discuss other topics such as awesome coding techniques that we've discovered in open source code; which I would like to share with you too.